CFZM

-CFZM is a Class A clear-channel radio station, licensed in Toronto, Ontario, Canada, broadcasting on the assigned frequency of 740 kHz, and with a low power repeater in downtown Toronto at 96.7 FM.
-The station airs an oldies format branded as Zoomer Radio, with the slogan "The Original Greatest Hits".
-Its studios are located in the Liberty Village neighbourhood, while its transmitter is located in Hornby.
+CFZM (740 kHz) is a commercial Canadian AM radio station in Toronto, Ontario.
+It is owned by ZoomerMedia, headed by Canadian broadcaster Moses Znaimer.
+It airs an adult standards and oldies format, branded as Zoomer Radio, with the slogan "The Original Greatest Hits".
+The studios and offices are on Jefferson Avenue in the Liberty Village neighbourhood.

+CFZM is a Class A, clear channel station.
+It transmits with a power of 50,000 watts, the maximum for Canadian AM stations.
+It uses a non-directional antenna, with its transmitter on Auburn Road in Milton, near the 401 Freeway.
+Programming is also heard on a low power FM repeater in downtown Toronto on 96.7 MHz.

+Due to its transmitter power and southern Ontario's flat land, CFZM has an unusually large daytime coverage area, equivalent to that of a full-power FM station.
+Its city-grade signal covers all of Southern Ontario, much of upstate New York (including Buffalo, Rochester and Watertown), northwestern Pennsylvania (including Erie), and slivers of Michigan and Ohio.
+Its grade B signal reaches as far east as Utica, New York, as far south as Pittsburgh and as far west as Lansing, Michigan.
+At night, with a good radio, it can be heard around most of the eastern half of North America, including three-fourths of Canada.

 History

+CHWO 1250

-The station was originally launched in 1956 on 1250 AM in Oakville, with the call sign CHWO, by Prime Time Radio, a company owned by broadcaster Howard Caine and a number of minority investors.
+The station was originally launched in 1956 on 1250 AM in Oakville, with the call sign CHWO.
+Its license was held by what is now known as Whiteoaks Communications Group, a company owned by broadcaster Howard Caine and a number of minority investors.
 In 1967, shortly before Caine's death, his wife Jean was appointed to the board of directors and took over the station's management.
 In 1974, CHWO added a sister station, CJMR in Mississauga which was not included in the 2008 sale of CHWO.

+Move to 740 AM

 In 2000, the Canadian Broadcasting Corporation's CBL gave up its longtime home on 740 and moved to FM.
-CBL had long been plagued by radio frequency interference that made it virtually unlistenable in downtown Toronto.
+CBL had been plagued by radio frequency interference that made it hard to listen in downtown Toronto.
 Despite this shortfall, the prized clear channel frequency became hotly contested by new and existing stations in the area.
 CHWO applied for the frequency, citing that it could provide a stronger service to the region's older adult population.
 Concurrently, the Caine family also applied for a new station on the old 1250 frequency, to air a Christian music format.

-The applications were granted, and CHWO moved to the 740 frequency on January 8, 2001, leasing CBL's former transmitter in Hornby from the CBC.
+The applications were granted, and CHWO moved to the 740 frequency on 8 January 2001, leasing CBL's former transmitter in Hornby from the CBC.
 CHWO originally applied for the new call sign CFPT, but when this was denied by Industry Canada because the call sign was already in use, the station chose to retain its heritage "CHWO" calls.
-CHWO's replacement at 1250, CJYE, launched on February 5.
+CHWO's replacement at 1250, CJYE, launched on 5 February.